bids-standard/bids-specification/src/modality-specific-files/motion.md

 "reference_frame": {
         "Levels": {
             "global": {
-                "ReferenceFrameDescription": "n/a",
+                "Description": "n/a",
                 "SpatialAxes": "ALS",
                 "RotationOrder": "ZXY",
                 "RotationRule": "right-hand"
             },
             "local": {
-                "ReferenceFrameDescription": "Joint angles are described following the ISB-based coordinate system, with a local reference frame attached to the body segment.
+                "Description": "Joint angles are described following the ISB-based coordinate system, with a local reference frame attached to the body segment.
                                                 See Wu and Cavanagh (1995), Wu et al. (2002), Wu et al. (2005), and the Xsens MVN Awinda user manual for more information.",